Preterm birth: Ultrasound

+Emerging technologies

+Technologies under research and development to facilitate earlier diagnosis of preterm births include sanitary pads that identify biomarkers such as fFN and PAMG-1 in vaginal secretions.
+These devices then calculate a risk of preterm birth and send the findings to a smartphone.
+The notion that risk-scoring systems are accurate in predicting preterm birth has been debated in multiple literature reviews.

 Classification

 In humans, the usual definition of preterm birth is birth before a gestational age of 37 complete weeks.
 In the normal human fetus, several organ systems mature between 34 and 37 weeks, and the fetus reaches adequate maturity by the end of this period.
 One of the main organs greatly affected by premature birth is the lungs.
 The lungs are one of the last organs to mature in the womb; because of this, many premature babies spend the first days and weeks of their lives on ventilators.
 Therefore, a significant overlap exists between preterm birth and prematurity.
 Generally, preterm babies are premature and term babies are mature.
 Preterm babies born near 37 weeks often have no problems relating to prematurity if their lungs have developed adequate surfactant, which allows the lungs to remain expanded between breaths.
 Sequelae of prematurity can be reduced to a small extent by using drugs to accelerate maturation of the fetus, and to a greater extent by preventing preterm birth.